-To complete a sales transaction, your company will likely need a POS system.
+To complete a sales transaction, your company will likely need a point-of-sale (POS) system.
 There are several types of POS systems, each with its own features and functionalities; for example, you can get a simple platform to conduct sales transactions or one that includes various operational capabilities, like inventory management.

 The best POS system for your business depends on your company size, industry, budget and the features you need.
-There are so many systems to choose from.
-In this article, we break down what a POS system does and what features you need to be on the lookout for so you choose a system that is perfect for your business and your budget.
+In this article, we break down what a POS system does and which features you need to be on the lookout for so that you choose a system that is perfect for your business and your budget.

 Editor’s note: Looking for the right POS system for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-POS systems have features that will help you manage your sales process better and improve customer service.
+A POS system has features that will help you manage your sales process better and improve customer service.

 When looking for the best POS system for your business, consider a system that has the following features: